Restylane®, Perlane®, Belotero®, Voluma® and Juvéderm® Fillers

 - Alcohol is also a blood thinner and should be avoided for 2 days prior to the procedure to minimize bruising.

-- You may use Topicaine numbing cream (available for purchase in our office) or LMX 4 or 5% cream (slightly more expensive and available by special order at your pharmacy without a prescription) prior to the procedure to minimize discomfort.
+- You may choose to use Topicaine numbing cream (available for purchase in our office) or LMX 4 or 5% cream (slightly more expensive and available by special order at your pharmacy without a prescription) prior to the procedure to minimize discomfort.
 Apply the numbing cream 30 minutes prior to your appointment to the area being treated.
 After you check in for your appointment, apply an additional layer of numbing medication and rub into the skin.
 No more than a single 30 gram tube should be used in any given day to avoid the danger of lidocaine toxicity.

 - Keep an ice pack on the area for 5 minutes in the office.
 To avoid cold injury, we do NOT recommend you ice at home.